 A few years ago Motionworks posted a PDF of the early stories of CoSA by After Effects engineer Dave Simons, which was originally published in an edition of Creating Motion Graphics by Chris and Trish Meyer.
 The AE team has always been user-friendly, and often appeared on the AOL "CoSA Cafe" support forum (before Netscape existed; now the Media-Motion list), along with many familiar faces today.
 Technical accuracy, a flexible interface, general stability, leading 3rd party plug-ins, affordability, and community support made After Effects a go-to application.

 Paul Conigliaro posted the summary and transcript of MoChat 26 – After Effects’ 20th Anniversary, which has some historical details that even longtime users might not know.
 A great resource for those further interested was posted by Matt Silverman in a trip down memory lane from the first SFMOGRAPH user group meeting in March 2008.
-In this one, two of the original CoSA After Effects team members, David Simons and Dan Wilk (once nicknamed "Filter Boy"), and current After Effects Engineering Manager Chris Prosser spoke.
+In this one, two of the original CoSA After Effects team members, David Simons and Dan Wilk (gigantic pulsating brain; once "Filter Boy"), and current After Effects Engineering Manager Chris Prosser spoke.

 Later, Adobe posted After Effects: 20 years of innovation from Ae & Me, with David Simons, one of the original creators of After Effects, and Steve Forde, After Effect's product manager:

 Todd Kopriva posted a pictures of the original plabt (typo of plant) in the birthplace of After Effects, which is also memorialized in a t-shirt designed by Stu Maschwitz, "The Plabt Abides."
 Here's an attempt to peek at 14 Imperial Place, Providence, RI:

 Get articles like this in your inbox: Sign Up